Kenya sports betting sites

 Mobile and app betting in Kenya

-While Kenyan bookies are slowly developing their web presence, in comparison to other parts of the world they are relatively new to the game.
+While Kenyan bookies are slowly developing their web presence, in comparison to other parts of the world they are relatively new.

 BettingPlanet does not know of any bookies with mobile apps available in Kenya, although one major licensed website is close to launching a regulated app for this market.